aprilr4/tutorials/src/adding-style/index.md

 ## Measurement Units

-Before we discuss the other core concepts, we need to take a slight digression into CSS units.
+Before we discuss the last core concept, we need to take a slight digression into CSS units.
 Many CSS properties that affect the size of things can be specified in [one or more units](http://www.w3schools.com/cssref/css_units.asp).
 CSS supports several absolute units, as well as several relative units.

 The absolute units are as follows: